 How to Prevent Ducks from Eating Their Own Eggs:

-When ducks start eating their eggs it is necessary to take some step for its presentation.
+When ducks start eating their eggs it is necessary to take some step for its slideshow.
 Some of these steps are as follow.

 Feed Your Ducks with Balanced Diet: